Practical Bayes-Optimal Membership Inference Attacks: Introduction

 \textbf{Our contribution.} Motivated by the need for practical, theoretically grounded privacy auditing tools, we develop novel MIAs for both i.i.d. and graph data.
-Specifically, we design Bayes-optimal attacks building on the Bayesian decision-theoretic framework of~\cite{Sab2019}, yielding attacks that are both effective and computationally efficient.
-The proposed attacks match or outperform the state-of-the-art while significantly reducing computational overhead.
+Specifically, we design Bayes-optimal attacks building on the Bayesian decision-theoretic framework of~\cite{Sab2019}, yielding attacks that are both effective and tractable.
+The proposed attacks tend to match or outperform the state-of-the-art, especially on larger datasets.
 Our key contributions include: \begin{list}{\labelitemi}{\leftmargin=1.5em} \item We derive the Bayes-optimal decision rule for node-level membership inference on graph data, extending the results of~\citet{Sab2019} beyond the i.i.d. setting.
-This result formalizes how graph structure should be exploited in membership inference against GNNs. \item Guided by this Bayes-optimal rule, we propose \textsc{G-BASE}, a practical attack on GNNs that achieves state-of-the-art performance on graph data, significantly outperforming existing classifier-based methods. \item We propose \textsc{BASE}, a practical Bayes-optimal attack achieving state-of-the-art performance while being significantly more cost-efficient than prior methods such as \textsc{RMIA}~\citep{Zar2024} and \textsc{LiRA}~\citep{Car2022}.
-In particular, \textsc{BASE} outperforms \textsc{RMIA} in the offline setting while performing on par in the online setting. \item We reveal a close connection between \textsc{BASE} and \textsc{RMIA} in the online setting: the two are equivalent (for a specific value of \textsc{RMIA}'s threshold $\gamma$) up to a monotonically increasing transformation.
-However, \textsc{BASE} achieves the same performance with significantly lower computational complexity, requiring much fewer model queries. \end{list}
+This result formalizes how graph structure should be exploited in membership inference against GNNs. \item Guided by this Bayes-optimal rule, we propose G-BASE, a practical attack on GNNs that achieves state-of-the-art performance on graph data, significantly outperforming existing classifier-based methods. \item We propose BASE, a practical Bayes-optimal attack achieving state-of-the-art performance while being significantly more cost-efficient than prior methods such as RMIA~\citep{Zar2024} and LiRA~\citep{Car2022}. \item We reveal a close connection between BASE and RMIA: the two are equivalent (for a specific value of RMIA's threshold $\gamma$) up to a monotonically increasing transformation.
+However, BASE achieves the same performance with significantly lower computational cost, requiring much fewer model queries. \end{list}